ghorvath78/butools/doc/source/ph.rst

 -----------------------------------------------

-Continuous time phase-type (PH) distributions are characterized by two parameters, the initial probability vector :math:`\alpha` and the transient generator matrix of a continuous time (transient) Markov chain :math:`\alpha`.
+Continuous time phase-type (PH) distributions are characterized by two parameters, the initial probability vector :math:`\alpha` and the transient generator matrix of a continuous time (transient) Markov chain :math:`A`.
 The PH distribution represents the absorption time of this transient Markov chain starting from :math:`\alpha`.
 The cummulative distribution function (cdf) of PH distributions is